davidjb/jcu.me-user-doc/source/getting-a-profile.rst

 For researchers that hold adjunct positions, a profile is created for those that:

-* Have at least one visible publication in the JCU publication repository, `ResearchOnline@JCU`_; and
+* Have at least one visible (non-thesis) publication in the JCU publication repository, `ResearchOnline@JCU`_; and
 * Are part of a current grant, or currently supervising a :abbr:`HDR (Higher Degree Research)` student.